Bangor University: Expansion and financial issues

-Between 2017 and 2019, the university underwent three rounds of staff cuts.
-Job insecurity as well as deteriorating working conditions and pension packages resulted in several strikes of university staff.
-In June 2019, the university launched a plan to concentrate its non-residential estate onto a single campus in Bangor (Deiniol Road and College Road sites) and dispose of some major sites (including Normal Site, Dean Street and Fron Heulog), altogether 25 per cent of the estate.
+In June 2019, the university launched a consultation to concentrate its non-residential estate onto a single campus in Bangor (Deiniol Road and College Road sites) and dispose of some major sites (including Normal Site, Dean Street and Fron Heulog), 25 per cent of the estate.

-In September 2020, the university announced a new round of cuts to fill a £13m gap in the budget, saying 200 more jobs (including 80 academic posts) were at risk.
-Another reorganization of the university's structure of Colleges and Schools was announced as well.
-Thereupon staff passed a motion of no confidence in the university management.
+February 2020 saw a 14-day strike from staff in response to pay and working conditions.
+In September 2020, the university announced a new round of cuts to fill a £13M gap in the budget, saying 200 more jobs (including 80 academic posts) were at risk.
+Another reorganisation of the university's structure of Colleges and Schools was announced as well.
+Staff passed a motion of no confidence in the university management.